zoeskan/MCB185/unit0-setup.md

 To get full credit for your homework, submit the following:

-+ URL of your homework rep (e.g https://github.com/yourname/mcb185_homework)
++ URL of your homework repo (e.g https://github.com/yourname/mcb185_homework)
 + `00hello.sh` in your repo
 + `01hello.py` in your repo